-Examples of attorney rating sites are Martindale, Lawyers.Com, Avvo, and Superlawyers.
-There are at least 78.1 million people throughout the United States that use the World Wide Web.
+Examples of attorney rating sites are Martindale, Lawyers.Com, and Superlawyers.
+At least 78.1 million people in the United States use the World Wide Web.
 So, it stands to reason that these people are likely to use the Internet to locate a personal injury attorney.

-Out of 228 million adult users of the Internet, 93% of them browse local businesses and other types of services.
+Out of 228 million adult users of the Internet, 93% browse local businesses and other services types.
 This number includes law services.
 Such a large amount of traffic has caused an increase in questions.
-A small industry has taken over legal marketing on the web through attorney ranking sites.
+A small industry has taken over legal marketing on the web through attorney-ranking sites.

 The popularity of attorney ranking sites has continued to increase over the last several years.
 Their purpose is to provide people with searching for legal services and professionals.
 Consumers are hoping for a resource they can trust.

-These sites generally list attorneys that have the highest qualifications in regards to:
+These sites generally list attorneys that have the highest qualifications regarding:

 Profit is what drives attorney ranking sites.
 Some of them employ ghostwriters to put up a copy on other sites in their blog networks.

-Three attorney ranking sites are the most prominent.
-Conflicts of interests abound these sites.
+Three attorney-ranking sites are the most prominent.
+Conflicts of interest abound on these sites.
 And the approach used is very questionable.
 Some sites allow you to ad bid on your competitor’s name!
-(So your picture and NAP Data shows up when someone searches for them.)
+(So your picture and NAP Data show up when someone searches for them.)
 The validity of the rankings generated on all three sites was debatable.
 The same is also true for its general operating practices.

 Attorney Michael P. Ehline of Ehline Law Firm Personal Injury Attorneys, APLC, is one of the first 5000 or so original Avvo members.
 His partial public profile is above for reference.
 Michael Britton Avvo founded AVVO in 2006.
 Formerly, he was an expedia.com executive, according to the AVVO website.

 1. AVVO lets consumers look at professional information about attorneys.
 So it includes reviews by clients about specific attorneys.
 But it also contains peer ratings by other lawyers.
-2. Avvo’s includes its lawyer ratings for no cost on its website.
+2. Avvo has its lawyer ratings for no cost on its website.

 The process is as follows:

 1. With scrapers and other data, AVVO creates profiles of at least 90% of all practicing attorneys.
 And this includes professional information about the attorney and a rating by AVVO.
-2. An attorney has the option of claiming the free profile Avvo creates, and they can edit it as many times as they’d like via the use of their username and password assigned after registration.
+2. An attorney can claim the free profile Avvo creates, and they can edit it as many times as they’d like via the use of their username and password assigned after registration.
 3. Once an attorney claims their profile, the choices below are provided: a.
-Keep the basic profile for free (contains ads purchased by other attorneys). b.
-Upgrade profile to “Avvo Pro” for a monthly fee of $49.95. (does not contain ads and provides advanced marketing tools). c.
+Keep the basic profile free (contains ads purchased by other attorneys). b.
+Upgrade your profile to “Avvo Pro” for a monthly fee of $49.95. (does not have ads and provides advanced marketing tools). c.
 Purchased advertisements: d.
 An attorney ‘Sponsored Listing’ includes a picture the attorney offers, preferred tagline, and the choice of having their rating and customer reviews by Avvo on their listing.
 Also, AVVO randomly places sponsored, paid ads on its advice and search sections.

 e.
 Display advertisements f.
-A display ad is paid for by the attorney and is placed on the pages for attorney search results, competitor profiles, Q & A pages, and legal guides. (pages for legal advice).
-Of course, potential clients normally see the paid ads first.
+The attorney is paid for a display ad and is placed on the pages for attorney search results, competitor profiles, Q & pages, and legal guides. (pages for legal advice).
+Of course, potential clients typically see the paid ads first.

 AVVO assigns a calculated rating to each lawyer’s profile.
 AVVO’s opinion on the importance of attorneys’ profile information is what these weights reflect.
 But legal expertise ratings are just the general opinions of AVVO.